joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 Azure DNS private resolver outbound endpoint conditionally forwards the request to on-premises or other target DNS servers.

-Today, we will connect to private endpoints, so we will concentrate on the Inbound functionality of Azure Private DNS Resolver.
+Today, we will connect to private endpoints to concentrate on the Inbound functionality of Azure Private DNS Resolver.

+### Deployment

+To deploy Azure Private DNS Resolver, we will need a few things.

+A Virtual Network